bitpanda-labs/pandalog/README.md

 - "unshare" one or multiple streams with one or multiple teams
 - "unshare" all streams with one or multiple teams

-At the time of this writing, Bitpanda does not have a self-signed PKI infrastructure in place; for this reason Pandalog cannot install CA root certificates to establish trust, thus HTTPS requests skip verification.
+At the time of this writing, we're not enforcing PKI infrastructure; for this reason Pandalog does not install CA root certificates to establish trust, thus HTTPS requests skip verification.

 ### Usage